BrandenLaCour/Photos-app/README.md

 ## Comments

 Research [Mongoose Subdocuments](https://mongoosejs.com/docs/subdocs.html), and use them to implement comments on posts.
 Your `Post` model should contain an array of `Comment` subdocuments.
 Think: why might you use subdocuments vs just storing comments with a reference to the post they're related to?
-How might subdocuments vs reference make certain things easier and certain things more difficult.
+How might subdocuments vs references make certain things easier and certain things more difficult?

 ## Likes